-The DCHC MPO's public involvement process is coordinated with that of NCDOT.
-The DCHC MPO highlights any statewide plans, programs, and workshops that are available for the public.
-The DCHC MPO staff attends all statewide events held within a reasonable distance.
+The MPO's public involvement process is coordinated with that of NCDOT.
+The MPO highlights any statewide plans, programs, and workshops that are available for the public.
+The MPO staff attends all statewide events held within a reasonable distance.

-The DCHC MPO's public involvement is extensive, proactive, and early.
-Public involvement and outreach for the DCHC MPO's TIP is coordinated with NCDOT's STIP public involvement and outreach.
-The DCHC MPO routinely evaluates the effectiveness of its public involvement procedures.
-Some evaluation metrics used include number of email and mail responses received compared to that sent, workshop attendance, Twitter and Facebook comments, number of calls, and feedback, etc. The DCHC MPO considers and responds to public input by providing direct responses, providing summaries of responses posted to the MPO's website, and providing responses to the MPO Boards in the agenda packets.
-One example of a situation where public involvement contributed to debate and resolution of a transportation issue involved the US 15/501 Business lane conversion project.
-The DCHC MPO seeks out and considers the needs of people traditionally underserved by existing transportation systems by holding meetings with Citizen Advisory Committees (CACs), holding workshops in areas of high minority and low income populations, and placing newspaper advertisements in minority newspapers such as the "Carolina Times."
+The MPO's public involvement is extensive, proactive, and early.
+Public involvement and outreach for the MPO's TIP is coordinated with NCDOT's STIP public involvement and outreach.
+The MPO routinely evaluates the effectiveness of its public involvement procedures.
+Some evaluation metrics used include number of email and mail responses received compared to that sent, workshop attendance, Twitter and Facebook comments, number of calls, and feedback, etc. The MPO considers and responds to public input by providing direct responses, providing summaries of responses posted to the MPO's website, and providing responses to the MPO Boards in the agenda packets.
+One example of a situation where public involvement contributed to debate and resolution of a transportation issue involved the Eno Drive project.
+The MPO seeks out and considers the needs of people traditionally underserved by existing transportation systems by holding meetings with Citizen Advisory Committees (CACs), holding workshops in areas of high minority and low income populations, and placing newspaper advertisements in minority newspapers such as the "Carolina Times."